MaazAmjad/Urdu-threat-detection-FIRE2022/README.md

 ## 4. Task and Dataset Description

 This is a binary classiifcation task.
-There tare two primary tasks in this shared task.
+There are two primary tasks in this shared task.

-1. The first task is to classifiy the given tweet as "Threatening" and "non0threatening".
+1. The first task is to classify the given tweet as "Threatening" and "non0threatening".
 2. The second tasks is if the tweet is classified as "threatening" tweet, then it should be further classified as threat is given to an "individial" or a "group".

 The format of the Training Dataset.xlsx file is as follows: